Pilagá language: Orthography

+Both ƀ and w are used for //w//.
 The letter ƀ is normally typeset with the stroke across the bowl, b̶.
 This detail needs to be handled by the font. are Latin lambda, which was only added to Unicode in 2024 and may be substituted with the Greek letters if font support is not available. are a casing pair for ʕ and were only added to Unicode in 2025; non-casing ʕ may be substituted if font support is not available.